hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 each one up with DHCP, and restarts the Collector so it discovers devices on all of them.

-To install it, log in to the collector and run:
+To install it on a collector that is already set up, log in and run:

 ```
 wget -O- https://raw.githubusercontent.com/hsavior/UbuntuServer_DomotzImageScript/refs/heads/main/setup-dynavlan-domotz.sh | bash
 ```

+Or install everything in one run by adding `--with-dynavlan` to the step 5 command, as shown there.

 It checks the prerequisites, installs DynaVLAN, and points it at the Domotz Collector so the collector restarts whenever VLANs change.
 Nothing about your